-Any and every type of brands whose products may involve creative use, such as: tools for artists and musicians, food products, apparel and accessories, etc.
+Any and every type of brand whose products may involve creative use, such as tools for artists and musicians, food products, apparel, and accessories, etc.

 The point to keep in mind is that such campaigns should be easy enough to enter and, if the project necessitates a lot of resources on the participant’s side, also include some form of a prize to balance out the effort.

 3. Chewy‘s personalized pet drawings